 Addressing Poverty and Other Needs: Denise has continually looked for ways to make sure that the city does right by the less fortunate among us.
-Among her many innovations as mayor was the establishment of a monthly Mayoral Interfaith Leadership Breakfast.
-These monthly gatherings enable those on the front lines of providing social services to get to know one another, to become familiar with the large web of services offered in and around Cambridge, and to form strategic alliances.
+Among her many innovations as mayor was the establishment of a monthly Interfaith Community Leadership Breakfast.
+These regular gatherings have enabled those on the front lines of providing social services to get to know one another, to become familiar with the large web of services offered in and around Cambridge, and to form strategic alliances.
 The meetings have been quite informative, and the clergy members have expressed amazement that no one had thought to establish something like this earlier.
-These monthly meetings have grown more robust during the 2016-2017 Council term, and Denise has been working with the City Manager in the hopes of establishing a formal City office designated to ensure these meetings continue into 2018 and beyond.

 These meetings continued via Zoom, in the Covid-19 era, and have been a useful method of ensuring that the City leadership, the City Manager's Office, and our public health officers have had direct line of communication with those who work closely with large swaths of the city's population.